udevbe/jaccall/README.md

 //`int_p` becomes invalid once try block ends.
 ```

 There are some notable differences between the C and Java example.
 In the C example, only one block of memory is used to define `some_int`, `int_p` is simply a reference to this memory.
-This block of memory is method scoped.
+This block of memory is method scoped (stack allocated).
 Once the method exits, the memory is cleaned up.

 On the Java side however things are a bit different.
 A Java object (primitive) is defined as `some_int`.
 Next a new block of memory `int_p` is allocated on the heap, and the value of `some_int` is copied into it.
-Because we defined `int_p` inside a try-with-resources, it will be freed (with a call to `close()`) automatically once the try block ends.
+This operation is reflected in the call `Pointer.nref(some_int)`.
+Because we defined `int_p` inside a try-with-resources, it will be freed automatically with a call to `close()` once the try block ends.

+#### Memory allocation

 TODO